-Small businesses are the backbone of this country, employing more than 47 percent of the U.S. private workforce, or 60 million people.
-Chances are, you are part of a small business.
-And like many startups and small businesses, health insurance is likely a topic of conversation, with the cost of plans being the focus.
+Small businesses are the backbone of this country, employing more than 47% of the U.S. private workforce, or 60 million people.
+Chances are, you are a small business leader weighing the pros and cons of offering employee health insurance.

 At some point, every small business was in your shoes.
 They had to determine what to do for health insurance.
-According to the SBA, almost 50 percent of small businesses with 3-9 workers offer their employees health insurance benefits.
-Approximately 71 percent of small businesses with 10-24 employees offer health insurance benefits, and 85 percent with 25-49 employees offer them.
+According to the SBA, almost 50% of small businesses with 3 to 9 workers offer their employees health insurance benefits.
+Approximately 71% of small businesses with 10 to 24 employees offer health insurance benefits, and 85% with 25 to 49 employees offer them.

 The Affordable Care Act stipulates that small businesses with fewer than 50 employees are not required to offer health insurance benefits to their employees or pay a no-coverage penalty to the IRS.
 That doesn’t mean they shouldn’t provide health insurance benefits.

 No matter the size of the employer, health insurance benefits are a big deal to employees.
-A 2020 survey of 2,000 people found that 84 percent put health insurance at the top of their most desired benefit list, and the Society of Human Resource Management (SHRM) reported that 92 percent of employees say benefits are important to their overall job satisfaction.
+A 2020 survey of 2,000 people found that 84% put health insurance at the top of their most desired benefit list, and the Society of Human Resource Management (SHRM) reported that 92% of employees say benefits are important to their overall job satisfaction.